jazerix/blockchain-exam/7-Hyperledger.md

   - They create certificates that clients use to authenticate with the network
 - What is an endorsement policy?
   - It determines how many peers should agree to a "proposal" (transaction), are set on a channel basis.
-- What is replay-attack protection?
+- What is replay attack protection?
   - Endorsing nodes ensure a transaction hasn't already been submitted, thus disallowing double spending.
 - What is an MSP?
   - Membership Service Provider, despite the name, just a folder of "accepted" certificates.
 The MSP contains a list of permissioned identities, whereas Certificate Authorities generate the certificates that represent identities.